Turtel216/monty/README.md

 # Monty

-Monty is an ahead-of-time (AOT) compiler and experimental functional programming language built in modern C++ on top of LLVM.
+Monty is an ahead-of-time (AOT) compiler an un-pure toy functional language built in modern C++ on top of LLVM.
 It focuses on expression-oriented semantics, user-defined operators, and interop with C/C++ via the C ABI.

 ## Table of Contents
 1. [Highlights](#highlights)